jms-guy/greed/docs/CLI_commands.md

 - `info <account-name>`
     - View extended information for a given account

+- `export <account-name> [directory]`
+    - Export an account's transaction history into a CSV file.
+Specify a directory in the command, else a default directory will be used

 ### Get

 The most useful command, it has several subcommands, and many flags.